MaximKleyer/RLCS-Simulation/README.md

 v0.1:
 + Added tournament selection
 + Asks the user for either a series or a tournament between 8 teams in the Players.csv file

+v0.2:
++ Added a 16-team tournament selection using the Players.csv file